 The decor inside the Royal Palace was mind-blowing, and a trip to Stockholm would not be complete without living as royalty does, if only for a few fleeting minutes.

 Visiting the Vasa Museum

-Vasa is a viking ship museum which houses King Gustav II Adolf’s beloved Vasa, who sank on her maiden voyage in 1628, only to be pulled from the depths of the sea, 333 years later, in 1961, and later, restored.
+Vasa is the most popular thing to do in Stockholm.
+It’s an incredible viking ship museum which houses King Gustav II Adolf’s beloved Vasa, who sank on her maiden voyage in 1628.
+333 years later, in 1961, she was pulled from the depths of the sea to be restored.

 Exploring outdoors at Skansen